Guide the world toward a sustainable future.

 - Design experiments to collect, analyze and interpret data, and present your conclusions to a broader audience.

-- Work with various equipment and measurement systems
+- Work with various equipment and measurement systems.

 - Combine mathematics, physics, chemistry and engineering for broad application of your work.

-Who is this certificate good for?
+Who is this minor good for?

-- Are interested in data gathering, analysis and application
+- Are interested in data gathering, analysis and application.

 Have questions?
 Contact: